 This is a follow up story for InfluenceKit.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi!
 I’m Bruno Bornsztein, and I’m one of the co-founders of InfluenceKit.
 InfluenceKit helps content creators prove their value to sponsors.
 It also helps brands and agencies build stronger relationships with the influencers they work with.

 We’re currently at about $13,000 MRR, and looking for ways to accelerate our growth in 2021.